dmi3y/searchup/README.md

 checkPath(path);

 ```
-Use enter parameter as filename a `string`, the output is full resolved path as a `string` or null if nothing was found.
+Enter parameter the filename `string`, the output is full resolved path as a `string` or null if nothing was found.